DerAlbertCom/GitVersionTools/overview.md

-These extension contains the following tasks around [GitVersion](https://marketplace.visualstudio.com/items?itemName=gittools.gitversion)
+These extension contains the following tasks around [GitVersion](https://marketplace.visualstudio.com/items?itemName=gittools.gitversion).

-for build

     * Ensure-TaggedBuild

+They can be used in build definitions.

 You find the source on GitHub [https://github.com/DerAlbertCom/GitVersionTools](https://github.com/DerAlbertCom/GitVersionTools)

 ## Ensure-TaggedBuild

-Ensure that the release branch (per default master) will have a build number without patchlevel of zero.
-This implies that the head commit is tagged with a version number.
+Ensures that the release branch (per default master) will have a build number without additional commits.
+This implies that the head commit must be tagged with a version number.

-Also, it ensure that other branches like develop must have patchlevel > 0, so that a develop build won't get the same version number.
+It ensures also that other branches like develop must have a commit count > 0, so that a develop build won't get the same version number.

-This helps to avoid wrongly run builds which may create releases or nuget packages with wrong version numbers.
+This helps to avoid build wrong Version number for builds, nuget packages and releases if someone forgot to correctly tag a commit.